-Google says the final version of Android 12 will drop for Pixel phones in August.
-Samsung won’t beat Google to its own release which means the soonest we’ll see Samsung release Android 12 is in August.
+Google says the final version of Android 12 will drop for Pixel phones sometime after the final beta lands in August.
+Samsung won’t beat Google to its own release which means the soonest we’ll see Samsung release Android 12 is sometime in August.

-If that holds, you can expect the first official Samsung Android 12 updates to roll out in November or December after their stint in beta testing.
+If that holds, you can expect the first official Samsung Android 12 updates to roll out in October, November or December after beta testing ends.

-Samsung’s sped up its Android roll out process in 2020-2021 so it’s possible Android 12 moves out even faster than Android 11 did.
+Samsung sped up its Android roll out process in 2020-2021 so it’s possible Android 12 moves out to Galaxy devices faster than Android 11 did.

 That said, while a lot of Galaxy models will probably get Android 12 in the second half 2021, many others will have to wait until 2022.